red5alex/ifm_contrib/README.md

 <img src="doc/Notebooks/highlights_timeseries.png">

-### Pandas-access to Nodal and Elemntal Data, Multi-Layer Wells, and much more..
+### Pandas-access to Nodal and Elemntal Data, Multi-Layer Wells, and much more

 Read more in [ifm_contrib: An Introduction](./doc/Notebooks/getting_started.ipynb)